 Through special receptor cells, the human eye interprets the EM spectrum in three discrete sections (about 430nm for blue, 550nm for green and 600nm for red), i.e., humans see tree colors (trichromatic color vision).
 Display manufacturers make use of that to create an image by means of those three basic colors.
 Take a look at this microscope photo of a monitor’s subpixels.

 However, the human eye is built to perceive reflected rather than direct light.

 At the same time, light with a wavelength in excess of 700nm is directed towards the eyes presents no danger.
 Those emissions consist of heat.
 If we enter the Ultra Violet part of the spectrum, there exists the potential for unwanted harmful effects on one’s skin and vision.

 Physicians consider strong artificial light to be a catalyst for a variety of illnesses.
-There is indication that ever-younger people have eyesight issues (65 to 45 years of age).
+There is an indication that ever-younger people have eyesight issues (65 to 45 years of age).
 Those issues are typically age-related or hereditary, e.g. cataracts and macular degeneration, which cause blindness.

 Artificial lighting also impacts negatively on our body as a whole!

 Such lighting is now everywhere, providing illumination 24/7.
-Given the the problem we are about to discuss, its spectrum could be considered downright dangerous.
+Given the problem we are about to discuss, its spectrum could be considered downright dangerous.
 Even typical light fixtures and lamps are now equipped with powerful LEDs.
 Gone are the incandescent bulbs of old.
-Warm (yellow-red) white light with color temperature of about 3000K has now become cool (blue), at above 7000K.
+Warm (yellow-red) white light with a color temperature of about 3000K has now become cool (blue), at above 7000K.

 Take a look at these indicators.
 Compare the spectrum of a harmful (when compared to the sun) fluorescent lamp to that of a powerful ‘white’ LED.
 The latter does not emit any UV, but its blues are much more intensive.